Vision dream stories

 Assistant Marketing Campaign Manager,

 It’s March 12, 2030, my alarm clock with red dial (low energy) which is powered by the movements of my sibbe mattress.
 I make myself a juice with my sobrimix inherited from grandma in my veranda under the melodious songs of the birds.
 New day, sobrimix offers me a recipe for the evening soup with the excess fruits and vegetables juice.
 I go to the wardrobe stage, oh no where are my tights…!
 Geraldine, the cat has been playing with it all night long.
 I end up finding it but it is intact!
 I put on my sobricombi.
 No need for a coat, sobricombi adapts to the weather.
 The fibers inflate in a super warm down jacket in winter and become light and fluid in summer.
 Michel is waiting for me at the local repair café to repair the brake on my cargo bike and add a new winter function: the saddle and heated grips thanks to the energy generated by pedaling.
-Plants and moss have finally grown on my path, I will be able to put my O carbon impact gravel tires, the asphalt is has-been.
+Plants and moss have finally grown on my path, I will be able to put my O carbon impact gravel tires, the asphalt no longer exists.
 I picked up those tires from Françoise who had driven 10,000 km.
 Tires repaired as demonstrated by the pretty patchwork of beeswax patch.

 It’s 2030, I leave my home and take a paddle in the collective “paddle-lib”, stock of my place of life, and I will go shopping by taking the city’s developed canals since the rising waters.
 I drop by to ask the refugee family who have just moved into the sub23 if they need anything.
 They ask me to add some money for them in the “common pot” which is used for the whole residence in the contribution of the common laundry and the cooperative supermarket in which the residents of the district each work 2 hours per month.
 The children have gone to school: their paddle is waiting for them at the solar boat stop to return at the end of the day.
 The parents of newcomers accompany the children from the whole residence to the boat in the morning and home in the evening.
 I go home, 60 m2 well arranged for a family of four.
 Collective spaces are designed for our daily well-being.
 The rent is very affordable because many things are shared and part of the energy is self-produced.
 The accommodations are very well designed to limit energy consumption.
 We operate as an intelligent, sober and respectful community.
 Our habitat has been designed to facilitate this way of life.